JayWangMJ/IntraNet-Website/content/teaching/Personalized Learning/index.md

 time:
     - '2025 Fall'

-description: 'This is a **reading course** where Prof. Courcoubetis will provide initial material, and students will have the opportunity to choose and develop topics further based on their interests.
+description: 'This is a **reading course** where We will provide initial material, and students will have the opportunity to choose and develop topics further based on their interests.
 A core component of the course involves students presenting several papers each week.'

 # trun off social media sharing
 share: false